Get On Board

-Carry a reusable bag
+Carry a Reusable Bag

-The single-use plastic bag is the leading problem in the plastic pollution.
+The single-use plastic bag is the leading problem in plastic pollution.
 Every minute 1 million plastic bags are consumed worldwide.
 The average life-span of these bags are 12 minutes, while it can take hundreds or even thousands of years for them to decompose.
 Avoid plastic bags by bringing your own reusable bag when you go shopping.

-Invest in reusable utensils
+Invest in Reusable Utensils

 Single-use plastic utensils are another unnecessary plastic we often encounter.
 Whether you are grabbing a quick bite out, having a meal on a plane or planning a picnic – pack your reusable utensils.
-Dig into your meal with good conscience.
+Dig into your meal with a good conscience.

 Eliminate unnecessary plastic from your life by simply saying no to it.
 Next time you order a drink out, tell the waitress to keep the straw.
 Ask your barista for a cup without a plastic lid when you order your coffee – or even better, ask them to fill your reusable cup.
 If you don’t need it, decline it.

-Spread the word
+Spread the Word

 Tell your family, friends and colleagues how they can avoid and intercept plastic in their daily lives.
-Share these Deep Blue Lifehacks with the people in your life and know that you have made difference.
+Share these Deep Blue Lifehacks with the people in your life and know that you have made a difference.